GoodRelax/articles/our-symbol-is-null/our-symbol-is-null-en.md

 - $ \text{Abstract}(\vec{object}) \Rightarrow \vec{object} \ominus \vec{parameters} $

 Take the abstraction "human."
-Add the parameters "47 years old" and "male," and you get "middle-aged dude." 🍺
+Add the parameters "47 years old" and "male,"
+and you get "middle-aged dude." 🍺

 ---

-## The Meaningful Essence
+## The Nice Essence

 When you abstract by stripping away information, doing it haphazardly leads to nonsense.
 Remove the stubble and wrinkles from a middle-aged man and you just get a boy.
-That's not what we want--we want to extract the stuff that actually *matters*.
+That's not what we want--want to extract the information that actually matters.

-Enter **PCA (Principal Component Analysis)**.
+That's where **PCA (Principal Component Analysis)** comes in.

 PCA?
 Sounds fancy?
 You've probably already experienced it though.

-You know those personality quizzes with ~50 questions that plot you on a matrix like "Intuitive ↔ Analytical" vs. "Extroverted ↔ Introverted"?
+You know those personality quizzes with ~50 questions that plot you on a matrix like "Instinctive ↔ Logical" vs. "Extroverted ↔ Introverted"?
 Those 50 questions are basically a 50-dimensional vector.
 PCA squishes it down to 2 dimensions to make a "personality map."

 <object data="./assets/images/personality_profiling_ja.svg" type="image/svg+xml" style="max-width:90vw;"></object>